Liroluxas-77/Computing/Teacher-Day/Ideas/Mdm Sim.md

   Co-form teacher acting like a form,</br>
   leaving our class with a forme.</br>
   Chinese, Citizenship and Character Education to help us,</br>
-  All of these are done by you to help us not fuss.</br>
+  All of these Cs are done by you to help us not fuss.</br>
   Calling us some by Chinese or English,</br>
   Teaching us how to make a good dish,</br>
   With names and terms on the plate,</br>